frederic-perez/AmE-dictionary/data/dictionary.md

 __death toll__ _n_ The number of deaths resulting from some particular cause such as an accident or a battle or a natural disaster.
 __deathbed__ _n_ :two::hammer:
 __deathless__
-__debacle__ _n_ :seven: A sudden, disastrous collapse, downfall, or defeat; a rout. _Syn_ fiasco _The team had had high hopes before the debacle of their final game, in which they did not manage to score any points._
+__debacle__ _n_ :eight: A sudden, disastrous collapse, downfall, or defeat; a rout. _Syn_ fiasco _The team had had high hopes before the debacle of their final game, in which they did not manage to score any points._ _A shameful debacle._
 __debasing__ _v_
 __debatable__
 __debauchee__ _n_ A man who leads a life of reckless drinking, promiscuity, and self-indulgence. _Syn_ libertine, rounder